Cassette culture

-The cassette culture (also known as the tape/cassette scene or cassette underground) refers to the practices associated with amateur production and distribution of music and sound art on compact cassette that emerged in the mid-1970s.
+The cassette culture (also known as the tape/cassette scene or cassette underground) is the amateur production and distribution of music and sound art on compact cassette that emerged in the mid-1970s.
 The cassette was used by fine artists and poets for the independent distribution of new work.
-This article focuses on the independent music scene associated with the cassette that burgeoned internationally in the second half of the 1970s.
+An independent music scene based on the cassette burgeoned internationally in the second half of the 1970s.